Snuf4Life/Chatty/README.md

 ## Please note

-This is my first Socket.io / Lit / Elasticsearch project ever!
-I never used those technologies before.
+Please consider Chatty is my first Socket.io / Lit / Elasticsearch project ever!
+I had never used those technologies before.

+I guess I'm not using all the best practices with the current tech stack.

-It was challenging (in the good way) and fun, I put a lot of effort into the project (given the time I had).
+Yet it was challenging (in a good way) and fun.
+I put a lot of effort into the project (given the time I had).

-Yet I guess I'm not using all the best practices with the current tech-stack.

 ## Development